-This entirely ‘real-life’ museum is home to art galleries and other smaller museums, as well as the inevitable souvenir and craft shops selling Provençal products!
+This entirely ‘real-life’ museum is home to art galleries, smaller museums, and the inevitable souvenir and craft shops selling Provençal products!

 Be sure not to miss the History Museum at the entrance to the village, whose exhibition documents in great detail the life and history of Les Baux over the years.